 But beyond the question of whether or not "My Daughter Is Innocent" is as obvious as it seems what you have is pretty much the usual formula for most made for TV thrillers.
 As such this starts with a scene of danger involving Lisa before we jump back to the start of the story.
 Then when things kick off Lisa turns amateur detective which not only annoys the cops but puts her in danger.
-As someone who to be honest watches a lot of these made for TV movies I reckon I could have set my clock by when things happen in this movie it is that routine.
+As someone who watches a lot of these made for TV movies I reckon I could have set my clock by when things happen in this movie it is that routine.
 The knock on effect of this is that "My Daughter Is Innocent" starts to become about the appeal of its stars, in particular Victoria Pratt and Christina Cox, yet never about their characters which are generic and forgettable.

 What this all boils down to is that whilst "My Daughter Is Innocent" is entertaining it is only a routine made for TV thriller which follows a typical formula.